ansible/pinakes/README.md

       python3 manage.py migrate
       python3 manage.py createsuperuser
 ```
-* Setup the development settings file
+* Setup the development settings file, and a secret for the database
 ```
 export DJANGO_SETTINGS_MODULE=pinakes.settings.development
+export PINAKES_SECRET_KEY=abcdef
 ```
    You can override the Database and Tower information in your local development settings file.
    This settings file should not be checked into github, local settings file name should have a prefix of  **local_** e.g.   **pinakes/settings/local_info.py**